UCT PhD thesis on shellfish is first of its kind for SA

 UCT climate change researcher honoured by National Research Foundation

-Dr Gina Ziervogel of the University of Cape Town has been named as one of only two researchers in the country to be awarded a P-rating by the National Research Foundation.
+Dr Gina Ziervogel of the University of Cape Town has been named as 1 of only 2 researchers in the country to be awarded a P-rating by the National Research Foundation.
 The P-rating singles out up-and-coming researchers under the age of 35 as potential national and world leaders in their fields.

 UCT architecture students put cheer into chairs for homeless kids